-The Sport Clubs program strongly recommends that all Sport Clubs participants have annual physical examinations.
+All sport club members are required to have a physical before participation in sport club activity.
+Physical forms are provided on the sport club athletic training webpage.
+Physicals can only be signed by a physician (MD), Nurse Practitioner (NP), or physician assistant (PA).
+One physical is required during the student's UC Davis sport club career.
+The Sport Clubs program requires all Sport Clubs participants to have annual physical examinations.
 UC Davis assumes no responsibility for any participant with an existing health condition that makes it inadvisable for him/her to participate in any given activity.